coderholic/pyradio/docs/server.md

 The "**Restricted Commands**" will not work in **Playlist mode**; the "**Global Commands**" will work everywhere.

+### Server lock file

+When the server is up and running, a "server lock file" will be created; the file is named **~/.config/pyradio/data/server.txt** and contains the IP address and port the server is listening to; this is especially useful for user scripts that want to get hold of this information.

 ### Examples

 The following commands will increase / decrease the volume and mute the player: